-Most big banks move in sympathy to each other as the broader financial sector ebbs and flows.
+Most big banks sympathize with each other as the broader financial sector ebbs and flows.
 Still, with a 1.92% annual dividend yield, Buffett makes about $1 billion in dividends from his Bank of America position each year.

 Berkshire Hathaway now owns just under 10% of the company.
 Since 1994, Buffett has earned at least $22.71 per share in annual dividends from Coca-Cola.
 You do the math on why Coca-Cola is one of his best investments and continues to be a pillar in his portfolio.

-Another so-called ‘boring’ investment, Kraft-Heinz is an American foundational company.
-The returns from Kraft-Heinz have not been as epic as his other positions, but he still makes a 4.07% dividend yield on his 325 million shares.
+Kraft-Heinz is another so-called ‘boring’ investment, an American foundational company.
+The returns from Kraft-Heinz have not been as epic as those of his other positions, but he still makes a 4.07% dividend yield on his 325 million shares.
 Sure, he’s made billions in dividends from the position over the years, but the performance of Kraft-Heinz since Buffett bought the stock likely puts this in his ‘misses’ category.

 A position that Buffett added in 2021, Verizon has a strong 4.99% dividend yield for its stock.
-Berkshire owns more than 158 million shares, which pay out a pretty penny in dividends each year.
-Verizon is another boring company but time and dividends can help any investment compound.
+Berkshire owns more than 158 million shares, paying a pretty penny in yearly dividends.
+Verizon is another boring company, but time and dividends can help any investment compound.

-It might seem like a funny question but weirder things have happened.
-To answer the question, no, Buffett does not own any Bitcoin or any other cryptos.
-In fact, Buffett has referred to cryptos as rat poison in the past.
+It might seem like a funny question, but weirder things have happened.
+To answer the question, no, Buffett owns no Bitcoin or other cryptos.
+Buffett has previously referred to cryptos as rat poison.
 He shares a similar distaste for gold as well.

 The closest thing you will see to cryptos or digital assets for Berkshire Hathaway is owning shares of fintech companies.
-Buffett did recently invest in a Brazilian crypto-friendly bank called Nubank.
-He also owns a position in StoneCo (NASDAQ: STNE) which deals with digital payments.
+Buffett recently invested in a Brazilian crypto-friendly bank called Nubank.
+He also owns a position in StoneCo (NASDAQ: STNE), which deals with digital payments.

-At 91 years old, Warren Buffett has learned a thing or two over the years about investing.
-He is a core value investor that focuses on strong American brands to carry his portfolio.
+At 91 years old, Warren Buffett has learned a thing or two about investing.
+He is a core value investor focusing on strong American brands to carry his portfolio.
 While you might not agree with the stocks he buys, there are tenets of his investing that are universal.

-We should always be looking at profitable companies that can continue to earn profits in the future.
-Investing in companies we understand and know is crucial to understanding our own investments.
-Do we all really understand SaaS cloud computing companies, or are we just chasing gains?
-Finally, and perhaps most importantly, try to stay invested for as long a time period as possible.
+We should always look at profitable companies that can continue to earn profits in the future.
+Investing in companies we understand and know is crucial to understanding our investments.
+Do we all understand SaaS cloud computing companies, or are we just chasing gains?
+Finally, and perhaps most importantly, stay invested for as long as possible.

 Nobody embodies ‘time in the market’ more than Buffett.
-If there’s anything we have learned from Warren Buffett investing: it’s to buy great companies and hold them for as long as you can.
+If we have learned anything from Warren Buffett’s investing, it’s to buy great companies and hold them for as long as possible.